itarato/pupu/README.md

 - implement enemy 6
 - player disappear animation when getting to the pointer unit
 - player die when squashed
+- allow crush-check for dyn-behaviour objects too (currently missing a hitbox [multiple] for map all-solid-wall check)

 ## Level editor